In Madagascar, 2,600 classrooms destroyed by Cyclone Batsirai

 With our correspondent in Antananarivo, Sarah Tetaud

 The Public Primary School (EPP) Manara-penitra (“up to standards” in Malagasy, editor’s note) in the devastated district of Fangato, was inaugurated last October by the President of the Republic.
-Part of its roof was swept away by the cyclone, even before students could come to learn on its benches.
+Part of its roof was swept away by the cyclone, even before students might come to learn on its benches.
 The rooms that have not suffered too much damage are now home to affected families.

 Bresesca is 10 years old.
 With her brothers and her mother, she is one of the fifty people welcomed in this room for ten days to sleep under a roof. “ During the cyclone, I was scared, but I didn’t cry, she confides.
 I took care of comforting my little brother who was even more afraid than me.
 In the middle of the night, we had to leave because our house was blown away.
 What makes me sad today is sleeping here on the cement. »